StanTechTips/Copilot-Help-Desk-Agent/04 - Build the "Submit a Ticket" topic/README.md

 1. Inside your agent, click **Topics** in the left navigation
 2. Click **+ Add topic**
 3. Select **From blank**
-4. Name the topic: `Submit IT Ticket`
+4. Name the topic: `Submit IT Ticket.`

 ---